US STOCKS-Tech stocks extend S&P 500's rally to seventh straight session

 Meanwhile, the U.S. election campaign entered its final stretch with U.S. President Donald Trump’s Republican nomination for a second term.
 Analysts expect market volatility to increase again ahead of voting in November.

-Coca-Cola Co gained 0.8% as it announced plans to nearly halve its operating units and offer voluntary separation to 4,000 workers.
+Coca-Cola Co gained 1.4% as announced plans to nearly halve its operating units and offer voluntary separation to 4,000 workers.

+Tesla Inc and Apple Inc rose 1.7% and 0.3% ahead of their stock splits that take effect on Monday.

-Advancing issues outnumbered decliners by a 2.19-to-1 ratio on the NYSE and by a 1.65-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.49-to-1 ratio on the NYSE and by a 1.35-to-1 ratio on the Nasdaq.

-The S&P index recorded 12 new 52-week highs and no new low, while the Nasdaq recorded 43 new highs and nine new lows.
-(Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Arun Koyyur, Saumyadeb Chakrabarty and Maju Samuel)
+The S&P index recorded 13 new 52-week highs and no new low, while the Nasdaq recorded 59 new highs and 11 new lows.
+(Reporting by Medha Singh and Devik Jain in Bengaluru; Editing by Saumyadeb Chakrabarty and Maju Samuel)